bdbaecke/datasharing/README.md

-How to share data with a statistician
+How to share data with a statistician?
 ===========

 This is a guide for anyone who needs to share data with a statistician.
 The target audiences I have in mind are: